colussim/ESP-myhome-EchoEar/README.md

 | GET | `/face/set?x=X&y=Y` | yes | Set face position |
 | GET | `/wake` | yes | Trigger wake event |

 ---

+## 🚀 Conclusion

+ESP-VoCat is an evolving project aimed at building a fully local AI voice satellite.

+The `main` branch reflects a stable and usable version of the system.
+New features and improvements are continuously developed and integrated over time.

+Feel free to follow the project for upcoming updates.

+---